Richard Beasley (serial killer): Murders

 From August to November 2011, Richard Beasley committed a total of three murders, which were dubbed the "Craigslist murders" by the media.

 Together with his 16-year-old accomplice Brogan Rafferty (born December 24, 1994), Beasley hatched a plan to lure men with fake promises of job offers advertised online through Craigslist, and to kill them.
 Rafferty and Beasley would go on to post a fake job offer, seeking to hire farmhands or caretakers to work on a 680-acre ranch owned by Beasley in rural Ohio.
 The first victim, 56-year-old Ralph Geiger, a resident of Akron who was homeless and used to own a construction business, was the first to respond to the job calling, and contacted Beasley in August 2011.
 Geiger met up with both Rafferty and Beasley that same month, and after leaving a motel and arriving at the purported farm property, Geiger was shot to death by Beasley and buried in a shallow grave.
 Geiger's identity was also stolen by Beasley in order to commit more murders under his fake job offer scheme.

-Two months after Gieger's murder, in October 2011, 51-year-old David Pauley became the second victim to be killed by Beasley and Rafferty.
+Two months after Geiger's murder, in October 2011, 51-year-old David Pauley became the second victim to be killed by Beasley and Rafferty.
 Pauley, who lived in Norfolk, Virginia, responded to the fake job offer to be a farm caretaker, and 13 days later, he packed his bags and left for Ohio in his personal pickup truck for his new job.
 Pauley met both Rafferty and Beasley for breakfast before he followed the two men to the same forest where Geiger was killed.
 After parting ways with Rafferty, Beasley murdered Pauley by shooting and buried the body in a shallow grave dug earlier by Rafferty (who joined in the disposal of Pauley's corpse).